pjawinski/emotion/README.md

 ## Teaser
 ![alt text](https://pjawinski.github.io/emotion/code/figures/boxplots.png "Figure 1")
-**Figure 1.** Boxplots stratified by emotion regulation measure (valence ratings, arousal ratings, corrugator EMG, heart period, and skin conductance response SCR) and task conditions (top row), as well as analyzed effects (bottom row).
+**Figure 1.** Boxplots stratified by emotion regulation measure (valence ratings, arousal ratings, corrugator EMG, heart period, and skin conductance response SCR) and task conditions (top row), as well as examined effects (bottom row).
 Valence and arousal scores range from -4 ('highly pleasant'/'not at all aroused') to 4 ('highly unpleasant'/'very aroused').
-Corrugator and heart period delta represent the difference of trial to baseline measures.
+Corrugator and heart period delta represent the difference between trial and baseline measures.
 Boxes represent the interquartile range (observations between the lower and upper quartile of the ascending distribution), with the solid horizontal line in the box corresponding to the median.
 Whiskers extend to the furthest observation within 1.5 times the interquartile range from the lower and upper quartile.
 Dots represent single observations, jittered horizontally to avoid overplotting.